makrai/notes/galassi-1902-attention-overview.md

   * transformer [36] for sequence-to-sequence annotation, as well as with BERT [60], currently among the most popular architectures for the creation of embeddings
-  * In other cases, attention-based models paving the way to radically new approaches for some tasks
+  * attention paving the way to radically new approaches for some tasks
-    * Bahdanau+’s work Bahdanau, Cho, and Bengio (2015) to the field of machine translation
+    * Bahdanau+’s work Bahdanau, Cho, and Bengio (2015)
+      to the field of machine translation
-    * the expressive power of memory networks Sukhbaatar+ (2015) significantly contributed to the idea of using deep networks for reasoning tasks
+    * the expressive power of memory networks Sukhbaatar+ (2015) to the idea of using deep networks for reasoning tasks

 # II A general model of attention and its components 3